JulianFrattini/gere-r3a/README.md

   * figures: additional figures for visualization of results
   * util: utility source code files
 * requirements.txt: list of required Python libraries to execute the source code files

-### Table Details

-The following contains more information about certain, more complex tables.

 ## System Requirements